-EDU6439 Gerontology: Counseling and the Elderly 3 semester hours (or SWK5100 Social Work Gerontology: Social Work and Older Adults)

-This course will cover major theories of aging.
+EDU6439 Gerontology: Counseling and the Elderly 3 semester hours (or SWK5100 Social Work Gerontology: Social Work and Older Adults) This course will cover major theories of aging.
 Community services available to the aging and attitudes towards the aging and their care will be examined.
 The psychological and physiological processes of aging will be identified.
 The counselor's role as helping professional as well as the roles of advocacy and mediation will considered in the context of normal family system changes and related services available to the elderly and their families.
 Candidates will gain knowledge necessary to work with agencies that service this population group.

-EDU6440 Assessment and Intervention with Older Adults 3 semester hours (or SWK6100 Social Work Gerontology: Families and Groups)
+EDU6440 Assessment and Intervention with Older Adults 3 semester hours (or SWK5110 Gerontology: Biology of Health and Aging)